jeromeetienne/acewidget/contrib/jquery.acewidget/README.md

 	alert("setValue "+result.status)
     })

-The callback is optional and notified when the action is completed.
+The callback is optional' and notified when the action is completed.
 It is [jsend compatible](http://labs.omniti.com/labs/jsend/wiki).

 ### to get the current text

     acewidget.getValue(function(result){
         alert("getValue "+result.status+" text:"+result.data.data)
     })

 ### to set the tab size

     acewidget.setTabSize(8, function(result){
         alert("setTabSize "+result.status)
     })

 ### to be notified when the acewidget is loaded